 Babies with high bilirubin levels should be treated by a qualified health provider to safely reduce bilirubin levels and prevent the risk of brain damage.
 Parents and health care providers should not delay treatment for any reason.

 Visible jaundice resolves within the first one to two weeks after birth.
 Clinical jaundice typically resolves by one week in formula-fed Caucasian and Black infants, and by the 10th day in Asian infants.
 Jaundice resolves by three weeks in about 65 percent of exclusively breastfed newborns, although about one in five are still jaundiced at four weeks.
-Persistence of hyperbilirubinemia beyond 2 weeks of age has been labelled as prolonged hyperbilirubinemia/jaundice and these infants require an assessment of their direct or conjugated bilirubin levels to rule out cholestatic jaundice.
+Persistence of hyperbilirubinemia beyond 2 weeks of age has been labeled as prolonged hyperbilirubinemia/jaundice and these infants require an assessment of their direct or conjugated bilirubin levels to rule out cholestatic jaundice.

 Importance of Meeting Baby’s Vaccine Timeline